infidelus/melsrng/README.md

 * Choose whether the numbers should be unique
 * Generate!

-Not very exciting, but it was the first thing I wrote (I wonder why :)), initially just as a terminal program, then later converted to Tkinter.
+Not very exciting, but it was the first thing I wrote (I wonder why :smile:)), initially just as a terminal program, then later converted to Tkinter.